skolson/KmpIO/ReadMe.md

     - End of Central Directory record
     - Zip64 End of Central Directory record and locator record
     - others

+## Path

+A simple pure Kotlin class for implementing file path string operations.

+## Directory

+A small set of Pure Kotlin helper functions for traversing a directory tree, deleting a directory tree etc. Relies on the underlying File implementations.

 ## Compression